 Cook: He was a pretty honest broker.
 He felt that he wasn’t going to do anything to impugn his reputation, and he didn’t.

-Karen: That report was leaked to me and I wrote about it and he said exactly what you are saying, that the HEDR dose estimates didn’t take into account enough variables, and that they significantly underestimated the doses.
+Steele: That report was leaked to me and I wrote about it and he said exactly what you are saying, that the HEDR dose estimates didn’t take into account enough variables, and that they significantly underestimated the doses.

 Cook: That’s right.
 They weren’t validated.
 Significantly underestimated, it could’ve been by three or four orders of magnitude not enough.

 I know the timeframe is of interest, because the timeframe was definitely limited by when the iodine reactors went on the stacks.
 That should be available.
 When did AEC and the contractors install those iodine reactors on T Plant and U Plant, which were there?
 Purex wasn’t operating yet.
 Purex had iodine reactors on it from the get-go, as best I know.
 But the T Plant in particular was probably the oldest one that probably was emitting iodine.